-Now, you can easily read up on the subject in our very guide, but this year, we want to show show you something different…
+Now, you can easily read up on the subject in our very guide, but this year, we want to show you something different…

-When the topic of World War II and the Warsaw Uprising come up, it’s often mentioned how Warsaw was destroyed and rebuilt through a monumental effort by Polish citizens.
-Despite becoming a slick modern city, there are still signs of the Uprising all around, battle scars which remain on the face of Warsaw, often intentionally preserved as a reminder of the terrible times the city once endured.
+When the topic of World War II and the Warsaw Uprising comes up, it’s often mentioned how Warsaw was destroyed and rebuilt through a monumental effort by Polish citizens.
+Despite becoming a slick modern city, there are still signs of the Uprising all around, battle scars that remain on the face of Warsaw, often intentionally preserved as a reminder of the terrible times the city once endured.

 To that end, if you are in Warsaw in August/September, you may well experience the sirens wailing at 17:00 on 01 August, and you may indeed visit the Warsaw Uprising Museum (which we wholly recommend), however, even on your way to other tourist hot spots, the signs of the Uprising can be easily spotted, if you just know where to look…